exploitsecurityio/DVRPi/README.md

 Validate against checksum.txt
 ```

 Step 3.
-Place the SDCARD into your reader on host machine
+Place the SDCARD into your reader on host machine (NOTE: Image tested with 64GB sdcard)
 - To find your SDCARD
    ```
    lsblk